With Medical Background, Wife Aims to Educate Americans on Her Country, Not the State

 Andro Barnovi: In Service of Wine Country

-Screen shot 2021 07 07 at 4.05.39 pm
+Screen Shot 2021 07 07 at 4.05.39 PM

 Drive west of Tbilisi for about an hour on the backroad to Gori and you will find yourself in the heart of the Shida Kartli wine region.
 It is an awesome expanse of plains, rolling hills, jagged ridges and hidden valleys that provide a myriad of terroirs that grow some of Georgia’s most exclusive grapes.…